 THE WORD AND SPIRIT IN SANCTIFICATION

 Once God saves a person, the lifelong process of sanctification begins.
 As believers, we are commanded to help others grow in spiritual maturity.
-Jesus said, “[Teach] them to observe all that I have commanded,” and we commonly refer to this as discipleship.
+Jesus said in Matthew 28:20, “[Teach] them to observe all that I have commanded.”
+We commonly refer to this as discipleship.
 But, what is the power in discipleship and sanctification?

 Again, the power is in the Spirit of God working through the Word of God.